 OHCD performed Housing Quality Standards Inspections (HQS) on forty (40) residential properties in FFY22 (FY23), which consisted of seven (7) for the FTHB Program with six (6) funded in FY23 and one carried over and funded in FY24, eleven (11) NHRP projects with four (4) funded one (1) project did not go forward, six (6) in process with completion in FFY23 (FY24).
 The remaining twenty-two (22) Housing Quality Standards Inspections of residential properties were conducted on properties that were acquired/rehabilitated by County non-profits with prior year HOME and CDBG Funds.
 These inspections are completed to enforce the deed restrictions; affordability period and to monitoring of beneficiaries.
-These inspections for the property that was built prior to 1978.
+These inspections included a visual assessment/ paint stabilization of all lead hazard remediation actions for the property that was built prior to 1978.